Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-As discussed in Section~\ref{sec:introduction} universal steganography requires enforcing an embedding distortion constraint, but a permutation code based on~$\mathbf{x}$ ---importantly, over which the encoder has no control--- may not meet a pre-established distortion constraint, such as a minimum value of~$\underline{\xi}$.
-Critically, $\underline{\xi}$ can be very low, as discussed in Section~\ref{sec:norm-embedd-dist}.
-However it can always be raised by restricting the encoder to a judiciously chosen subset of the set of all permutation codewords.
-In this section we will see how this can be accomplished by means of partitioned permutation coding.
+As argued in Section~\ref{sec:prior-work}, practical universal steganography requires enforcing similarity between $\mathbf{x}$ and $\mathbf{y}$ (see Figure~\ref{fig:general}).
+Nonetheless, a permutation code based on~$\mathbf{x}$ ---a fixed input parameter for the encoder--- does not ensure by itself compliance with some pre-established embedding distortion constraint, such as for instance a constraint on the maximum value of $\overline{\nu}$ or on the minimum value of~$\underline{\xi}$.
+Critically, we discussed in Section~\ref{sec:norm-embedd-dist} that $\underline{\xi}$ can be very low.
+However similarity between $\mathbf{x}$ and $\mathbf{y}$ can be increased by restricting the encoding to a judiciously chosen subset of the set of all permutation codewords.
+In this section we introduce and analyze partitioned permutation coding, which enables embedding distortion control by means of a similarity increasing strategy based on the principle just mentioned.